AngeloAntona/Emolyser/README.md

 ```

 ### Evaluation
-The model we obtained is characterized by the following loss:
+This section describes how the model performs during training and how the final results are evaluated.

 ```plaintext
 Epoch 1/50
 1563/1563 [==============================] - 233s 148ms/step - loss: 5.0591